pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

 76}
 `
 ```
+show all 76 lines

 ### Error Responses

-Errors may indicate a damaged token; request a new token from the server.
+If parsing fails, the token may be damaged; request a new one.

 ## Set token

-Used by clients to update the authentication token.
+`set_token()` is used by client devices to set/update the current authentication token.

 ### Method(s)

 ```
 `1set_token(String)
 `
 ```

-Parameters:
-- token (String, required): Token with embedded permissions.
+- token (String, required): current token with embedded permissions.

 ### Sample code

 ```
 `1pubnub.set_token("p0thisAkFl043rhDdHRsCkNyZXisRGNoYW6hanNlY3JldAFDZ3Jwsample3KgQ3NwY6BDcGF0pERjaGFuoENnctokenVzcqBDc3BjoERtZXRhoENzaWdYIGOAeTyWGJI")
 `
 ```

 ### Returns

 No return value.

 Last updated on Sep 3, 2025